 There are a few current members of Camp Hill who can still remember when it was called South Birmingham SDA Church.
 In those days they had no church in which to worship so they met wherever they could, over a butcher's shop on Stratford Road, in a Co-operative Hall or in a large private house in Mansell Road, Small Heath.
 (Mansell Road was nearly bought as a church but various matters arose which made it not totally suitable as a church building).
 Back in 1953, the minister Pastor Jesse Clifford, bought a corner of the grassland by Ravenhurst Street in order to build a church.
 Planning permission was refused so he sold it back to the Council.
 Due to an increased membership from two large Birmingham evangelistic campaigns run by Pastor Tom J Bradley and Pastor Ken Lacey, the need for a church building for the South Birmingham members increased tremendously.
 Eventually, a building was spotted for sale by several members.

-On 10th May 1987 the 'New' Camp Hill Church was opened and with a new church came new beginnings.
+On May 10th, 1987 the 'New' Camp Hill Church was opened and with a new church came new beginnings.
 Camp Hill church however is not merely about buildings; it has always been about people, about characters, leaders and a membership devoted to mission.
 Since 1955, many ordained ministers and Bible workers have served the congregation.
 Young men and women also started their ministry at Camp Hill as assistant ministers and youth leaders.
 Each contributed faithfully and to the increase the membership and evangelistic work of the church.
 Camp Hill grew mainly through baptisms following the continuous evangelistic leadership of Pastors Lacey, Walton, Baildam, Norman, Benefield, Bryan, Anderson, Vine, Flynn, McFarlane, Masih, Francis, Wellington, Murphy and Nicholson.
-From its modest beginnings the membership has grown to the present figure of over 600 giving birth to Stratford, Ward End (now Windsor St), Yardley, Chelmsley Wood, Castle Vale, Tamworth, the original Bournville, Redditch, Kingstanding and the Community of Hope.
+From its modest beginnings the membership has grown to the present figure of over 600 giving birth to Stratford, Ward End (now Windsor St), Yardley, Chelmsley Wood, Castle Vale, Tamworth, the original Bournville, Redditch, Kingstanding, the Community of Hope and Kings Heath.